 Where do Tech Companies Stand?

 The bill would allow private industry to share user information with the Department of Homeland Security, which would be compelled to share it across “relevant government agencies”, presumably including the Federal Bureau of Investigation (FBI) and the National Security Agency (NSA).
-The bill has been touted by its supporters, notably the US Chamber of Commerce, as entirely voluntary, but in fact, as Wired points out, other such “voluntary” programs
+The bill has been touted by its supporters, notably the US Chamber of Commerce, as entirely voluntary, but in fact, as Wired points out, other such “voluntary” programs mandate the kind of data reported and the frequency of the reports.

 Restrictions on the kinds of data private industry can compile from customers are significantly more lax than those within the government itself, and the granular levels of detail businesses could offer the government about user behavior – which are currently used primarily for advertising – have become a heated topic of debate

-Apple in particular came out swinging against the bill on Tuesday evening, issuing a statement saying that it did not support “the current CISA proposal,” to
+Apple in particular came out swinging against the bill on Tuesday evening, issuing a statement saying that it did not support “the current CISA proposal,” to the Washington Post.
+“The trust of our customers means everything to us and we don’t believe security should come at the expense of their privacy.”

 Fight for the Future’s list doesn’t just cover CISA; the group also breaks down industry support for the NSA-backed plan to ins ert “back doors” into cryptography and whether respondents support reform of the Electronic Communications Privacy Act, or ECPA (Reagan-era legislation which allows law enforcement to request all electronic messages older than six months by serving the provider with a subpoena, rather than a search warrant)